-Located on the museum grounds of the Connecticut Trolley Museum is the Connecticut Fire Museum.
+Located on the Trolley Museum grounds behind the Visitor Center is the Connecticut Fire Museum.
 This museum is dedicated to the preservation and appreciation of antique fire apparatus and associated equipment.
 See 15 antique fire trucks on display from the local area dating back to as early as 1923, historic fire fighting gear, a functioning fire alarm call box, and much more!

 Located adjacent to the Fire Truck Museum, the Connecticut Motor Coach Museum has a variety of transit buses on display.
 There is no set schedule for the Bus Museum, but it is open most weekends.

 The Connecticut Fire Museum and Connecticut Motor Coach Museum are both operated by the Connecticut Antique Fire Apparatus Association, Inc.

 Several special events are planned throughout each season, culminating in our very popular Pumpkin Patch and Rails to the Dark Side Halloween events in October and our spectacular Winterfest and Tunnel of Lights in late November and December.